alexiva05/reducedgrad/README.md

-Implementation of micrograd according to Andrew Karpathy lectures.
+Implementation of micrograd according to Andrej Karpathy lectures.